zjcnzxsjy/open-agent-platform/README.md

 To enable support for using a LangConnect RAG server in your LangGraph agent, you must define a configurable field similar to the MCP config, but with its own unique type of `rag`, and the following fields in the object:

 - `rag_url`: The URL of the LangConnect RAG server.
-- `collection`: A string, containing the name of the collection to give your agent access to.
+- `collections`: A list of collection IDs, containing the IDs of the collections to give your agent access to.

 #### Python